 Don’t make a requirement mandatory if it’s not.
 Mandatory requirements are important and they are very helpful for bidders to understand what the issuer’s requirements are.
 They are fundamental to a bidders go/no go decision making process.
 However, unbridled use of mandatory requirements is seen by bidders as a sign of a) an RFP that is too difficult to respond to b) an unfair RFP designed to keep out most bidders c) an issuer who doesn’t know what they want.
 All of these contribute to diminished quantity and quality of RFP responses.

 Don’t issue an RFP if price is the sole criteria.
 Bidders don’t want to be engaged in a time wasting, information sharing process when an RFQ will suffice.

 Clarity and Time To Respond Drive Higher Quality RFP Responses

 In summary, what we learned is that issuers interested in improving the quality and quantity of responses need to be clear on their requirements and provide bidders with a fair opportunity to respond.
 Issuers we talked to told us the biggest opportunity they have is to devote more time up front to defining their needs clearly and crafting a well written RFP.

 Karen McElroy is the CEO of Boardroom Metrics.
 She leads an experienced team of business writers across Canada and the United States.
-Dedicated to helping clients win competitive RFP, RFI and Proposal bids, Karen is known for her unfailing responsiveness, lively personality and wealth of RFP, RFI, RFx writing experience.
-Karen says “Taking the stress out of the RFP response process allows our clients to focus on what they do best.
-Our expertise is making our clients look great.”
+Dedicated to helping clients win competitive RFP/RFI/RFQ and Proposal pursuits, Karen is known for her unfailing responsiveness, lively personality and wealth of RFP and Proposal bid writing experience.